sakra/Tunnel/MANUAL.md

 The remote host specification uses the syntax `[user[:password]@]remote_machine[:port]`.
 Valid examples are `192.168.1.10:2222`, `john@host.local` or `john:123456@host.example.com`.

-Configuration Of Remote Compute Kernels
+Configuration of Remote Compute Kernels
 ---------------------------------------

 The Wolfram Language supports different connection methods for compute kernels.
 See the page